sartography/SpiffWorkflow/doc/bpmn/events.rst

 - `Timer Events`_
 - `Message Events`_

-A general overview of events in BPMN can be found in the :doc:`/intro` section of the documentation.

 We'll include examples of all of these types in this section.

 Transactions
 ^^^^^^^^^^^^

-We also need to introduce the concept of a transaction, bceause certain events can only be used in that context.
-A transaction is essentially a subprocess, but it must fully complete before it affects its outer workflow.
+We also need to introduce the concept of a Transaction, bceause certain events can only be used in that context.
+A Transaction is essentially a subprocess, but it must fully complete before it affects its outer workflow.

-We'll make our customer's ordering process through the point they review their order into a transaction.
+We'll make our customer's ordering process through the point they review their order into a Transaction.
 If they do not complete their order, then product selections and customizations will be discarded; if they place the order, the workflow will proceed as before.